rilldata/rill/docs/docs/learn/rill_clickhouse/r_ch_0.md

 In this course, we will accomplish the following:

 - Install the Rill binary locally [Linux/MacOS and Windows]
-- Start Rill from the CLI and use a sample project to get started
+- Start Rill from the CLI and import our first dataset
-- Connect to your Clickhouse Cloud instance.
+- Connect to your Clickhouse Database
-- Visualize the tables that already exist in Rill.
+- Preview the data locally and explore how Rill works
+- Deploy our dashboard onto Rill Cloud

 <br />

-<> Would make sense to use the uk_... dataset that they should have already been using if following the CH dev guide </>
+If you have already started the <a href ='https://learn.clickhouse.com/visitor_catalog_class/show/1328973/ClickHouse-Developer-Learning-Path' target="_blank"> Clickhouse Developer On-demand course</a>, we will be utilizing the dataset, uk___.
+If not, I recommend heading over to our friends at ClickHouse to get started.

+Let's get started.